Exhibition Policies and FAQs

 Each artist will be asked to confirm on the submission form that to the best of the Artist's knowledge, the artwork does not violate any current copyright laws.
 This clause is also reflected in the contract for accepted artists.
 Information about copyright permissions should be included in the artist statement.

-What does “Artist’s Stated Value” mean?
+What does “Insurance Value” mean?

+Only applicable if your piece is Not for Sale.
 This is the value determined by the artist that represents the US dollar amount the work would be priced, if it were available for sale.
 This amount may not be changed after the entry is submitted.